FindMySchool LogoFindMySchool

 Lycée International is genuinely multicultural without feeling tokenistic about it.
 With students from 45 nationalities and staff representing 29 different nations, the school's international character penetrates everyday life rather than existing as a marketing footnote.
 Daily instruction integrates two teachers per class (one native French speaker, one native English speaker), which creates a natural bilingual environment from Early Years onward.

 The school's stated mission emphasises critical thinking and global citizenship.
-Head of School Rabaté describes placing "the wellbeing and the intellectual development of each student at the heart of every lesson."
+Head of School Rabaté describes placing "the wellbeing and the intellectual development of each student central to every lesson."
 This manifests in practice through a peer counselling programme where trained student volunteers support their peers, art therapy groups in Primary, and playground buddy training to develop listening skills.
 Visiting therapy dogs (named Dogtor George and Dogtor Bertie) provide non-verbal support.

 The atmosphere balances academic rigour with international mindedness.
 Teaching methods blend traditional French educational discipline with modern IB inquiry-based approaches.
 Classroom spaces are bright and equipped with video projectors and Apple TV throughout; WiFi connects the entire campus.
 The purpose-built Annex houses modern Science, Arts, and Technology rooms alongside the canteen.

 Lycée International's strength lies in its sixth form.
-The school ranks 533rd in England for A-level results, placing it in the top 25% nationally and first in Brent (FindMySchool ranking).
-At A-level, 68% of grades achieved A*-B, well above the England average of 48%.
+The school ranks 311th out of 2,549 in England for A-level academic outcomes, placing it around the top 15% nationally (FindMySchool ranking).
+At A-level, 80% of grades achieved A*-B and 50% achieved A* or A in the 2025 dataset.
 The school offers 22 subjects at Advanced level, spanning Sciences, Mathematics, Languages, Humanities, and the Arts, allowing genuine subject breadth.

 The International Baccalaureate Diploma Programme, introduced in 2019, has become the preferred pathway for many secondary students.
 The school provides six subject groups alongside the IB Core (Theory of Knowledge, Extended Essay, and Creativity, Activity, Service).
 In 2022, the average IB score was 33.1 with a 75% pass rate.
 The bilingual option allows students to sit papers in both English and French, creating a genuine competitive advantage for multilingual learners.